SciML/NonlinearSolve.jl/docs/src/basics/faq.md

 For more information on performance of SciML, see the [SciMLBenchmarks](https://docs.sciml.ai/SciMLBenchmarksOutput/stable/).

-## The solver tried to set a Dual Number in my Vector of Floats.How do I fix that?
+## The solver tried to set a Dual Number in my Vector of Floats.
+How do I fix that?

 This is a common problem that occurs if the code was not written to be generic based on the input types.
 For example, consider this example taken from